Tucker’s 2 HRs, 4 RBIs fall short, Astros lose Series opener

 J.T.
 Realmuto tied the score with a two-run double off ace Justin Verlander in the fifth, then hit a go-ahead home run in the 10th that lifted the Philadelphia Phillies to a 6-5 victory Friday night.

-Tucker was held without an RBI in last year’s six-game Series loss to Atlanta.
+Tucker had gone without an RBI in last year’s six-game Series loss to Atlanta.

 He went deep in Game 2 of this year’s AL Division Series against Seattle and put the Astros ahead against Philadelphia when he drove a changeup from Phillies starter Aaron Nola into the right-field seats.